-Owned by a Mr. Dovinson, the Perfecto Engineering Company was based (during the 1970s) in Claymill Road, Barkby Road, Leicester and listed, in their advertising literature, a surprising number of products including: lathes, hand and powered shapers, horizontal, vertical and universal milling machines, tool and cutter grinders, machine vices, milling slides and lathe accessories.
+Owned by a Mr. Dovinson, the Perfecto Engineering Company was based (during the 1970s) in Claymill Road, Barkby Road, Leicester and listed, in their advertising literature, a surprising number of products including: lathes, hand and powered shapers, a drilling machine, horizontal, vertical and universal milling machines, tool and cutter grinders, machine vices, milling slides and lathe accessories.
 Although the lathes and shapers are well known, the tool and cutter grinder is very rare and, to date, only two examples the Company's milling machine have been found.
 Should you own a Perfecto tool and cutter grinder or milling machine, the writer would be interested to hear from you.

 The first Perfecto lathe was one re-branded from the Sheffield maker Portass (or perhaps Zyto), this being replaced, in the late 1940s, by an expensive 4-inch machine which, judging by the numbers surviving, cannot have been a great success.
 This was followed by the type for which they became better known, a 3.5" x 16" lightly-modified copy of the Myford ML2/4.
 Despite the handicap of a machine whose design went back to the early 1930s, this model sold well and was a boon to the keen modeller who wanted a new lathe, but could not afford the relatively expensive Myford ML7.